Castle Hotels in Ireland

 Want to explore your Irish ancestry then go and check out Glasnevin Cemetary for some help tracking the relatives down or take a tour of the graveyard where some of Ireland’ most famous rebels and celebrities are buried.
 Oh and don’t forget to head to the Gravediggers pub for a pint.

 Dromoland Castle is one of Ireland’s finest castle hotels and offers guests the experience of living like landed gentry, surrounded by luxury.
 Dromoland Castle is the ancestral home of the O’Briens who can trace their history back to Brian Boru the ancient High King of Ireland.

 Another storybook castle hostel, Dromoland Castle as you see it today dates back to 1835.
 The estate is 400-acres and includes a luxurious spa, fine dining options, and plenty of recreational activities including golf, horseback riding, archery, and cycling.
 Plus, it’s close to two of Irelands most popular natural attractions; the Burren and the Cliffs of Moher, making it a great place to base yourself for a night or two.
 Stay from €270 per room, per night.

 Close to the lovely Irish village of Ennis and from here you can explore the Burren and the Burren Perfumerie which creates beautiful fragrances and personal items.
 Limerick is not far and I highly recommend a visit to the Milk Market.

-Best Castle in Ireland to stay in – Kildare
+Best Castle Hotels – Kildare

 Kilkea Castle dates back to the 12th century and is one of the oldest castle hotels in Ireland.
 Guests can book to stay in either the Castle, Carriage or Lodge Bedrooms.
 The Castle is also available to hire exclusively.
 As a Castle guest, you will have a uniquely designed room, access to the restaurant, and drawing rooms and of course the Keep Bar.